velerofinance/pymaker/README.md

 ### Known node issues
  * `pymaker` has been tested against **Parity/OpenEthereum** and **Geth**.
 It has not been tested against **Hyperledger Besu**.
- * Many Ethereum node providers do not support the full [JSON-RPC API](https://eth.wiki/json-rpc/API#json-rpc-methods).
+ * Many Velas node providers do not support the full [JSON-RPC API](https://eth.wiki/json-rpc/API#json-rpc-methods).
 As such, certain JSON-RPC calls in `__init__.py` may not function properly.
  * Some node providers only support certain calls using websocket endpoints.
 Unfortunately, Web3.py's `WebsocketProvider` [does not support](https://github.com/ethereum/web3.py/issues/1413) multiple threads awaiting a